krezreb/301hub/README.md

 - `SETUP_REFRESH_FREQUENCY` in seconds, how often the setup program will run, default is once every 24 hours
 - `CERT_EXPIRE_CUTOFF_DAYS` how many days before the 90 days epiration should the certificats be renewed.
-7 by default is good enough for an always-on server
+22 by default is good enough for an always-on servern while avoiding the annoying reminders they start to send 20 days before expiration.
 - `CHECK_IP_URL` 301 uses this external service to know its public ip, default is http://ip.42.pl/raw
 - `MY_HOSTNAME` set this to your server's hostname